dart-lang/tools/pkgs/bazel_worker/README.md

   new AsyncSimpleWorker().run();
 }

-class AsyncSimpleWorker extends SyncWorkerLoop {
+class AsyncSimpleWorker extends AsyncWorkerLoop {
   /// Must return a [Future<WorkResponse>], since this is an
   /// [AsyncWorkerLoop].
   Future<WorkResponse> performRequest(WorkRequest request) async {